papachristoumarios/papachristoumarios.github.io/index.md

 ### Working Papers/Theses

-1. Personalized Recommendations with Limited Information. _Undergraduate Thesis_
+1. Personalized Recommendations with Limited Information. _Working Paper and  Thesis_

 ### Presentations at Conferences